insideout10/wordlift-plugin/src/readme.txt

 > To activate the plugin you will need a WordLift key. <br />
 > Please signup to [join.wordlift.it](http://join.wordlift.it) and we will get in contact with you to send you the key. <br />

-**WordLift** is a WordPress Plugin to organise post and pages adding facts, text and media to build beautifully structured web sites.
+**WordLift** is a WordPress Plug-in to organise post and pages adding facts, text and media to build beautifully structured web sites.
 **WordLift** publishes your content as [Linked Open Data](http://docs.wordlift.it/en/latest/key-concepts.html#linked-open-data) following [Tim Berners-Lee‘s Linked Data Principles](http://www.w3.org/DesignIssues/LinkedData.html).
 **WordLift** is a **semantic editor** for WordPress.